wandb/openui/README.md

 - **Anthropic** `ANTHROPIC_API_KEY`
 - **Cohere** `COHERE_API_KEY`
 - **Mistral** `MISTRAL_API_KEY`
+- **OpenAI Compatible** `OPENAI_COMPATIBLE_ENDPOINT` and `OPENAI_COMPATIBLE_API_KEY`

+For example, if you're running a tool like [localai](https://localai.io/) you can set `OPENAI_COMPATIBLE_ENDPOINT` and optionally `OPENAI_COMPATIBLE_API_KEY` to have the models available listed in the UI's model selector under LiteLLM.

+### Ollama

 You can also use models available to [Ollama](https://ollama.com).
 [Install Ollama](https://ollama.com/download) and pull a model like [Llava](https://ollama.com/library/llava).
 If Ollama is not running on http://127.0.0.1:11434, you can set the `OLLAMA_HOST` environment variable to the host and port of your Ollama instance.
+For example when running in docker you'll need to point to http://host.docker.internal:11434 as shown below.

 ### Docker (preferred)